jeremiahhaastrup/jeremiahhaastrup/README.md

 </p>
 <br>
 <p align="center">
-I'm a MSc Molecular Medicine graduate who has transitioned into a frontend developer.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-I'm looking to collaborate on more projects and I'm currently seeking career opportunities in the Technology Industry.
+A Freelance Frontend Developer with a BSc Biomedical Science & MSc Molecular Medicine.
+All coding projects are built from the ground up, from UX & UI design all the way to resolving real-life situations with code.
+I'm seeking a role to build creative visualised projects for clients.
+For more information, please contact me through any of the links below.
 </p>

 <br>